DoronovIV/web-practice/README.md

 <br />

-## Preview
-These are some of the latests results.

-<br />

 ## Previous preview
 _the name of the previous featured section_

+<br />

+## Current preview
+These are some of the latests results.

 <br />